Registration Questions to Consider

 Considering music lessons?

 Have you considered music lessons?
 You can register for a music lesson in addition to your three regular courses any term.
-See the music department's guide for new students for more information.
+See the music department's First-Year Students' Guide for more information.

 Want a workout?